Track every online or offline conversion with Ruler and get concrete evidence that your marketing is impacting leads and revenue in Google Analytics.

 💡 Pro Tip

-Ruler Analytics is a visitor level marketing attribution tool for forms, phone calls and live chat, evidencing every step a visitor makes in their journey and matching revenue back to the marketing source in tools like Google Analytics.
+Ruler is a visitor level marketing attribution tool for forms, phone calls and live chat, evidencing every step a visitor makes in their journey and matching revenue back to the marketing source in tools like Google Analytics.

 Download the guide on how Ruler Analytics works